International School Psychology Research Initiative

-Dr. Iveta Kovalcikova; University of Presov, Slovak Republic: “Experimental verification of a program aimed at stimulation of executive functions of underperforming pupils from the Roma ethnic group – the stimulation potential of math.”
+Dr. Iveta Kovalcikova of the University of Presov, Slovak Republic: “Experimental verification of a program aimed at stimulation of executive functions of underperforming pupils from the Roma ethnic group – the stimulation potential of math.”

-Dr. Michael Grosche; University of Wuppertal, Germany; “Cross‐cultural development and evaluation of a universal behavior screening tool in schools."
+Dr. Michael Grosche of the University of Wuppertal, Germany; “Cross‐cultural development and evaluation of a universal behavior screening tool in schools."

-Dr. Xianyou He & Dr. Xishan Huang; South China Normal University, China; "School Climate, Bullying, Student Engagement and Classroom Management Techniques: Differences between China and the U.S."
+Dr. Xianyou He & Dr. Xishan Huang of South China Normal University, China; "School Climate, Bullying, Student Engagement and Classroom Management Techniques: Differences between China and the U.S."